-- 5.23 The Supreme Court in Glenharrow emphasised that the "purpose or effect" of an arrangement is determined objectively.
-80 Glenharrow was a decision concerning the application of the general anti-avoidance provision, s 76, of the Goods and Services Tax Act 1985 (the GST Act).
-The Court held that the same objective test applied to GST avoidance as to income tax avoidance under s BG 1.
-The Court relied on income tax avoidance cases to support its view.
-Significantly, the Supreme Court delivered its decision in Glenharrow on the same day as its income tax avoidance decision in Ben Nevis.
-Four of the five justices who made up the Supreme Court bench in Ben Nevis were also on the bench in Glenharrow.81 - 5.24 The Supreme Court in Glenharrow explained how to determine the objective purpose of an arrangement.
+decision in Glenharrow on the same day as its income tax avoidance decision in Ben Nevis.
+Four of the five justices who made up the Supreme Court bench in Ben Nevis were also on the bench in Glenharrow.87

+The Supreme Court in Glenharrow explained how to determine the objective purpose 5.24 of an arrangement.
 This is done by considering the effect the arrangement has had and by working backwards from the effect to determine the purpose of the arrangement.
-Referencing Newton and Ashton, the Court stated: - [38] What Lord Denning was emphasising was that the general anti-avoidance provision was concerned not with the purpose of the parties but with the purpose of the arrangement.
+Referencing Newton and Ashton, the Court stated:

+What Lord Denning was emphasising was that the general anti-avoidance provision was concerned not with the purpose of the parties but with the purpose of the arrangement.
 That is a crucial distinction.
-Once you put the purpose of the parties to one side and seek by objective examination to find the purpose of the arrangement, you must necessarily do that by considering the effect which the arrangement has had what it has achieved and then, by working backwards as it were from the effect, you are able to determine what objectively the arrangement must be taken to have had as its purpose.
+Once you put the purpose of the parties to one side and seek by objective examination to find the purpose of the arrangement, you must necessarily do that by considering the effect which the arrangement has had - what it has achieved - and then, by working backwards as it were from the effect, you are able to determine what objectively the arrangement must be taken to have had as its purpose.
 That approach is inevitable once any subjective purpose or motive is ruled out of contention, as the authorities say it must be.
 The position is summed up in a passage from the advice of the Privy Council in Ashton v Commissioner of Inland Revenue where Viscount Dilhorne said:

 "If an arrangement has a particular purpose, then that will be its intended effect.
-If it has a particular effect, then that will be its purpose and oral evidence to show that it has a different purpose or different effect to that which is shown by the arrangement itself is irrelevant to the determination of the question whether the arrangement has or purports to have the purpose or effect of in any way altering the incidence of income tax or relieving any person from his liability pay income tax."
+If it has a particular effect, then that will be its purpose and oral evidence to show that it has a different purpose or different effect to that which is shown by the arrangement itself is irrelevant to the determination of the question whether the arrangement has or purports to have the purpose or effect of in any way altering the incidence of income tax or relieving any person from his liability [to] pay income tax."